-The following topics provide a detailed explanation for on premise users of how to manage DGEs and DGE extensions.
-Traverse cloud users are provided separate instructions for downloading and installing DGE extensions.
+The following topics provide a detailed explanation for on premises users of how to manage DGEs.

-Overview 46
+Overview 98

 Configuring DGEs

-Configuring DGE Extensions

-Managing DGEs 54
+Managing DGEs

 Traverse uses a distributed, tiered architecture where the data collection and storage is handled by the Data Gathering Engine (DGE) component.
 Each DGE polls data from the network devices, servers and applications and performs real-time aggregation and storage of this performance data in a local relational database.
 The DGE also triggers actions and notifications when it detects that the threshold conditions are exceeded or crossed.
 Each DGE also processes its data during report generation, which allows for parallel and distributed processing for very large environments.